 A company is given two years from the date of the approval letter to submit an application for ITA I that is the Determination of Effective Date by providing the first qualifying capital expenditure invoice

 A company is requested to submit ITA II application for the Verification of Compliance before they claim to IRB and definitely before the five year incentives period expires.

 Yes.
 A company is required to provide the company’s seal and verification as a tool to ensure the application is genuine and to avoid any misused information.

-It will take 14 working days starting from the date complete information received by MIDA.
+It will take up to 6 weeks starting from the date complete information received by MIDA.

 A formal letter should be submitted to MIDA inclusive of the following documents:

 - A copy of Manufacturing Licence with the conditions

 - Form 24

 - Form 49

 - Form 32A